 Even the most unlikely cake toppers….like frogs for instance, are sure to bring smiles :0) –I hope you’re in a froggy kind of mood—because you are about to learn how to make some really cute ones!
 Let’s go!

 Okay, so today I used Satin Ice gum paste tinted with Leaf Green Americolor coloring gel.
-I prefer to do all of my modeling with gum paste—and if I don’t have any on hand, I use fondant with a good amount of tylose or CMC powder kneaded in (you’ll be able to feel the elasticity increase as you work it in.)
+I prefer to do all of my modeling with gum paste—and if I don’t have any on hand, I use fondant with a bit of tylose powder kneaded into it (you’ll be able to feel the elasticity increase as you work it in.)
 I don’t like to use straight fondant because it is too soft for my taste–the figures are prone to sagging a little as they sit.
 (We don’t want saggy frogs.)–

 First, I rolled my gum paste into two balls–one slightly larger than the other.
 I shaped the larger ball into somewhat of an egg shape.
 This will be the body.
 The smaller ball I shaped into an oval.
 This will be the head.
 While the gum paste is still soft, go ahead and give your frog a smile—I used a toothpick, but use whatever you’d like.
 Sometimes I use my scribing needle for this–or even a “real” needle would work.
 Anything sharp with a fine point.